LearningKijo/SecurityResearcher-Note/Day2-APT29-CozyBear-YTTRIUM.md

 #### What is LNK file?
-A link file, also known as a shortcut file, is a type of file used in computer operating systems to provide quick access to a file, folder, or program.
+LNK is a file extension used for Windows Shortcut Files.
+It is a file format used by Windows to create shortcuts to files, folders, or programs.
+In APT29 attacks, attackers can craft LNK files that appear legitimate but actually point to malicious code or websites.

 ## Reference